 Self-care is important.
-To be able to have the energy to take on responsibilities in all the areas of your life, you have to invest in your own well-being.
-A healthy diet, enough sleep, rest, and exercise are crucial to physical health.
+You have to invest in your own well-being to have the energy to take on responsibilities in all the areas of your life.
+A healthy diet, enough sleep, rest and exercise are crucial to physical health.
 Yoga and meditation can also help strengthen your focus so that you can be more effective at work.

 Nurture your natural curiosity and strive for continuous learning.
 Also, make time for things you enjoy.
 A person who tends to his or her own mental and spiritual growth naturally radiates positive energy, joy and enthusiasm for life.

 Give yourself time to refresh and recharge.
 Take advantage of your vacation days as an opportunity to get out of your regular routine if you’re stuck in a rut.
 If you’re worried that taking vacations will make you look like a non-performer, consider that a US study has found no evidence that avoiding vacation improved one’s chances for a bonus or a raise.
 It also notes that “taking some time away from work might just help others see how important your contributions are.”
 (6 reasons why you should take your vacation days, Rise staff, Rise).

 So go and spend some time with your loved ones and create great memories.
 Travel and explore to gain new ideas, learn new perspectives and expand your view of life.
 You will not only develop into a more well-rounded individual but will return to tackle your daily duties and responsibilities with renewed energy and zest.

 Sources: Three reasons why work-life balance is important, Laura Hutton, Australian Institute of Business; 6 ways to improve your work-life balance today, Sammi Caramela, Business News Daily.
 All accessed November 17, 2017.

 Please login to tell us what you think.